kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### OwnerReference

-Linking the created VirtualMachine to its parent OfflineVirtualMachine pose a challenge.
+Linking the created VirtualMachineInstance to its parent OfflineVirtualMachine pose a challenge.
 Using the same name is only part of the solution.
 To find the parent OfflineVirtualMachine programatically in the Kubernetes, the OwnerReference is used.
 As described in the